 If you continue to have bleeding between your periods after the first few months, you should see your doctor.
 Also, if your periods seem more severe or unusual in any way, contact your doctor.

-If you experience any of these more severe side effects, contact your doctor immediately:
+If you experience any of these more severe side effects, contact your doctor right away:

 - You have leg pain or your leg feels hot to the touch.